aatishb/DIYtouchpad/README.md

    Repeat this process for a grid of 9-15 different calibration points.
 If you make a mistake, you can stop the recording, press 'Delete Last Recording', and repeat the last measurement.

    Once you're done with data collection, press Train.
-Depending on how much data you collected, Wekinator will take a few seconds to a minute to train a neural network using your calibration data.
+Depending on how much data you collected, Wekinator will take a few seconds to a minute to train a neural network on your calibration data.

    Once the training is complete, press Run.
 This makes Wekinator run as a bridge between your input and output sketch.
 It has 'learned' the mapping between your input and output using the calibration data, and the output Processing sketch should now display the position of your cursor in realtime.